PdxCodeGuild/Full-Stack-Day-Class/notes/css-cascade.md

 ```

 Only the most specific value for conflicting property applies.
+Conflicts are not "the whole rule set or nothing".
-To find the most specific ruleset, look at (in-order of precedence)
+To find the most specific rule set, look at (in-order of precedence):

 1. Closest in the cascade
 1. Most ID selector matches